-- All students must wear shoes or sandals. - B. All apparel with inscriptions of the following is unacceptable: - 1.
-Obscene or profane words or pictures. - 2.
-References to drugs, alcohol, or tobacco. - 3.
-Sexually suggestive materials. - 4.
-Any clothing gang related. - C. The following types of clothing and dress are considered inappropriate: - 1.
-Hats and caps-includes wearing hoods up. - No sagging pants. - Sunglasses (unless prescribed by a physician). - 4.
-No midriff shirts or plunging necklines. - All shirts must have sleeves that cover the shoulders.
+- A. All students must wear shoes or sandals.

+- B. All apparel with inscriptions of the following is unacceptable:

+- 1. Obscene or profane words or pictures.

+- 2. References to drugs, alcohol, or tobacco.

+- 3. Sexually suggestive materials.

+- 4. Any clothing gang related.

+- C. The following types of clothing and dress are considered inappropriate:

+- 1. Hats, caps, and hoods

+- 2. No sagging pants.

+- Sunglasses (unless prescribed by a physician).

+No midriff shirts or plunging necklines.

-- Shorts must be an appropriate length reaching the individual student's mid-thigh or longer. - D. The final decision regarding the appropriateness of dress, will be made by the school administrators, since no dress code can be all-inclusive. - E. A student that shows a disregard for appropriate dress and refuses to abide by this set of guidelines will be considered insubordinate and asked to change.
+- 5. All shirts must have sleeves that cover the shoulders. - 6.
+Shorts MUST be "fingertip length" A student should be able to stand straight, arms by their side, and not have their fingertips reach past their shorts.
+The same rules applies to holes in clothing/jeans.
+Any hole above the fingertip length must be covered. - D. The final decision regarding the appropriateness of dress, will be made by the school administrators, since no dress code can be all-inclusive. - E. A student that shows a disregard for appropriate dress and refuses to abide by this set of guidelines will be considered insubordinate and asked to change.